 - Go to your favorite shooting location with a couple of your buddies.
 Explain to them what you are trying to accomplish.
 Here’s how I would like it to go –

-- You set up a series of targets that you have to move to and between.
-A couple are long gun, a couple are pistol.
-Each one takes a different position.
-And one must involve a transition from long gun to pistol.
+- You set up a series of targets that you have to move to and in between.
+A couple are long gun targets, a couple are pistol targets.
+Each one takes a different position (i.e. prone, lying down, hide behind a barrier, etc.).
+And one movement between targets must involve a transition from long gun to pistol.